vatzen/vatzen-node/README.md

 ### Find Rate

 You can use VatZen to lookup country rate using different parameters, such as country name, country code or ip address.
-In order to do that, you can use `rates.find` function, which accepts options object with the wollowing properties:
+In order to do that, you can use `rates.find` function, which accepts options object with the following properties:

 | key           | type      | description                                                          |
 |---------------|-----------|----------------------------------------------------------------------|